 Escher can be used as an independent application, but it draws heavily on the information in COBRA models.
-A COBRA model is a collection of all the reactions, metabolites, and genes known to exist in an organism (also called a genome-scale model (GEM) or constraint-based model (CBM)).
+A COBRA model is a collection of all the reactions, metabolites, and genes known to exist in an organism.
+(In the literature, these are generally called genome-scale models (GEMs), but we refer to them as COBRA models here to emphasize that Escher interoperates with models that are exported from COBRApy.)